EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 Who is affected?
 Anyone buying from retailers outside the EU

-How much is the duty? €3 per distinct item in every non-EU parcel
+How much is the duty? €3 per distinct product type, set by customs classification

 Does it affect iHerb orders to Ireland?
-Yes — iHerb fulfils from outside the EU
+Yes, iHerb ships from the US

 €3

-Customs duty per distinct item — from 1 July 2026
+Customs duty per distinct product type, since 1 July 2026

 Revenue.ie, May 2026